SkyisAakash/MeetUs/README.md

    - Appropriate validations and error rendering on create event and edit event forms.
    - The event show page shows user all of his/her events along with more events that they can join.
    - Event show page also contains link to the group it belongs to and updates attendees list in realtime on RSVP action from any user.

- * Search:

-   - User can use the searchbar to search both groups and events by selecting one of the options Groups/Calander.
-   - The search updates the result in real-time as the user types.
-Event search results are sorted by date in fashion of most recent first.
-   - The search results of the event are sorted by the start_date of the event.

 ## Current challenges and future implementations: